vaibhav-zemo/vaibhav-zemo/README.md

 ### 🗣 Talking about Personal Stuffs:

-- 🛠 &nbsp; I'm currently learning Data Structure and Algorithms and Competitive Programming.
+- 🛠 &nbsp; I'm currently learning to build scalable, secure, and high-performance applications.
-- 🚀 &nbsp; I’m currently exploring [Blockchain](https://blockchain.com).
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/vaibhav-zemo).
 - 📫 &nbsp; How to reach me: vaibhavpathak852947@gmail.com